-Our IPO recently closed on July 28, 2020.
+Our IPO closed on July 28, 2020.
 Prior to our IPO, there was no public market for our common stock.
-Although we have completed our IPO and shares of our common stock are listed and trading on The Nasdaq Global Market, an active trading market for our shares may never develop or be sustained.
+Although shares of our common stock are listed and trading on The Nasdaq Global Market, an active trading market for our shares may never develop or be sustained.
 Our stockholders may not be able to sell shares quickly or at the market price if trading in shares of our common stock is not active.
 Further, an inactive market may also impair our ability to raise capital by selling shares of our common stock and may impair our ability to enter into strategic partnerships or acquire companies or products by using our shares of common stock as consideration.